AleksandrRogov/DynamicsWebApi/README.md

 - [X] Entity Relationships and Global Option Sets helpers. `Implemented in v.1.4.6`
 - [X] Batch requests. `Implemented in v.1.5.0`
 - [X] TypeScript declaration files `d.ts` `Added in v.1.5.3`.
+- [X] Implement `Content-ID` header to reference a request in a Change Set in a batch operation `Added in v.1.5.6`.
 - [ ] Upload DynamicsWebApi declaration files to DefinitelyTyped repository.
-- [ ] Implement `Content-ID` header to reference a created entity in a batch operation.

 Many more features to come!